 Nutrient Profile of Bitter Gourd 4

-Bitter melon contains many nutrients.
+Bitter melon contains many nutrients just like its many benefits.
 It includes bioactive chemicals, vitamins, minerals, and antioxidants.

 The fruits of bitter melon contain high amounts of vitamin C, vitamin A, vitamin E, vitamins B1, B2, and B3, as well as vitamin B9 (folate).